 ECBA is the recommended certification path for new graduates, aspiring and new Business analysts to establish themselves in the business analysis career.
-This not only gives one a rock-solid foundation for getting into the BA profession but also helps with a global certification.
+This not only gives one a rock-solid foundation for getting into the BA profession but also helps with global certification.
 ECBA is framed rightly to suit the needs of an entry-level Business Analyst focusing on requirements analysis, modeling, and requirements life cycle management with a good amount of emphasis on modeling concepts and tools.

 One of the common questions that all ECBA aspirants ask,